anuket-project/anuket-specifications/doc/gov/chapters/chapter09.md

 #### 9.5.9.1 Final Deliverable - End-of-Trial Report

 Upon completion of field trials, CNTT shall develop an End of Trial Report which summarizes the overall conclusions based on the evaluation, to include:
-   * o	Successes
+   *	Successes
-    * • What went activities well generally or specifically?
+    ** What went activities well generally or specifically?
 How did it compare to the past or alternative results?
-    * o	Challenges
+   * Challenges
-    * • What didn’t go well overall?
+    ** What didn’t go well overall?
 What impact could these challenges have to adoption?
-   * o	Discoveries
+   *	Discoveries
-    * •	What are key discoveries/strategic learnings about any CNTT approaches or methods?
+    **	What are key discoveries/strategic learnings about any CNTT approaches or methods?
 Other?
-   * o	Decisions and Recommendations
+   *	Decisions and Recommendations
-    * •	Identification of key decisions made and list of what corrective actions shall be taken?
+     ** Identification of key decisions made and list of what corrective actions shall be taken?
 What to enhance, maintain, or discontinue?
-   * o	Next Steps
+   *	Next Steps
-    * • Indication of proposed steps and activities to be undertaken by the community
+    ** Indication of proposed steps and activities to be undertaken by the community